-- 84. Governments at all appropriate levels, including local authorities, with the support of the relevant international and regional institutions, should support the cities in their efforts to establish sustainable urban land-use patterns and, to this end, should: - (a) establish, as appropriate, national legislation to guide the implementation of public policies for sustainable urban development, land-utilization, housing, and for the improved management of urban growth; - (b) ensure efficient and accessible land markets that are responsive to demand and meet community development needs; - (c) develop fiscal incentives and land-use control measures, including land-use planning solutions for a more rational and sustainable use of limited land resources; - (d) focus greater attention on meeting the capital investment requirements of human settlements through enhanced resource mobilization strategies and policies that facilitate greater flows of private investment in urban development in such locations that contribute to sustainable land-use patterns; - (e) encourage partnerships among the public and private sectors and other stake holders in managing land resources for sustainable urban development; - (f) develop and support the implementation of improved land-management practices that deal comprehensively with competing urban land requirements for housing, industry, commerce, infrastructure, transport and green spaces; - (g) promote the integration of land-use and transportation planning to encourage development patterns that reduce transport demand; - (h) provide tools and capacities for transparent urban monitoring and reporting activities based on appropriate indicators for the environmental, social and economic performance of cities; and - (i) institutionalize a participatory approach to a sustainable urban development, based on a continuous dialogue between the actors involved in urban development; and - (j) strengthen lawful community-based land-resource protection practices in existing urban settlements. - 85.
-To develop and support improved and integrated land-management, governments at all appropriate levels, including local authorities, should:
+84. Governments at all appropriate levels, including local authorities, with the support of the relevant international and regional institutions, should support the cities in their efforts to establish sustainable urban land-use patterns and, to this end, should:

+(a) Establish, as appropriate, national legislation to guide the implementation of public policies for sustainable urban development, land utilization, housing, and for the improved management of urban growth;

+(b) Ensure efficient and accessible land markets that are responsive to demand and meet community development needs:

+(c) Develop fiscal incentives and land-use control measures, including land-use planning solutions for a more rational and sustainable use of limited land resources;

+(d) Focus greater attention on meeting the capital investment requirements of human settlements through enhanced resource mobilization strategies and policies that facilitate greater flows of private investment in urban development in such locations that contribute to sustainable land-use patterns;

+(e) Encourage partnerships among the public and private sectors and other stakeholders in managing land resources for sustainable urban development:

+(f) Develop and support the implementation of improved land-management practices that deal comprehensively with competing urban land requirements for housing, industry, commerce, infrastructure, transport and green spaces:

+(g) Promote the integration of land-use and transport planning to encourage development patterns that reduce transport demand;

+(h) Provide tools and capacities for transparent urban monitoring and reporting activities based on appropriate indicators for the environmental, social and economic performance of cities; and

+(i) Institutionalize a participatory approach to a sustainable urban development, based on a continuous dialogue between the actors involved in urban development; and

+(j) Strengthen lawful community-based land-resource protection practices in existing urban settlements.

+85. To develop and support improved and integrated land-management.
+Governments at all appropriate levels, including local authorities, should:

-- (a) develop integrated land information and mapping systems; - (b) establish administrative or quasi-judicial local structures, such as commissions and tribunals for the enforcement of land management laws and regulations in order to make enforcement and appeals more efficient and effective; and - (c) develop the land market by effective legislative arrangements in order to mobilize lands with diverse juridical status.
+(a) Develop integrated land information and mapping systems:

+(b) Establish administrative or quasi-judicial local structures, such as commissions and tribunals for the enforcement of land management laws and regulations in order to make enforcement and appeals more efficient and effective: and

+(c) Develop the land market by effective legislative arrangements in order to mobilize lands with diverse juridical status.